pluhin/sa.it-academy.by/Igor_Golubovich/README.md

 * Group is md-sa2-20-22.

-* Mentor is Siarhei Pluhin.
+* Mentor is Siarhei Pishchyk.

 ## Contacts & communication